Retirement Income Funds to Keep Cash Flowing In Your Golden Years

 Expect more retirement funds with annuities to appear in workplace retirement plans.
 "Within 10 years, target-date funds with income are going to be the main thing in retirement plans," says BlackRock's Ackerley.

 T. Rowe Price has a 401(k) plan offering called Retirement Income 2020 that aims to deliver a payout of 4% to 5% each year in monthly distributions, but it depends on the fund's return.
-There are only two vintages so far: 2020 and the recently launched 2025.
+There are only two vintages so far: 2020 and 2025.

 "When the portfolio does well, the payout goes up.
 When it doesn't, the payout goes down a bit," says fund co-manager Andrew Jacobs van Merlen.
 These strategies are also available to retail investors as mutual funds (more on them later).

-That said, the stars are aligning for retirement income funds today: More retirees are looking for help managing income, interest rates are higher, and the stock market is recovering.
+That said, the stars are aligning for retirement income funds today: More retirees are looking for help managing income, interest rates are higher and the stock market is back at record highs.

 We don't expect you to put all your eggs in one basket – or one fund – to create a workable retirement income strategy.
 In most cases, retirees should consider generating cash flow from multiple strategies and sources.

 At last report, Retirement Income 2020 held roughly 50% in stocks and 50% in bonds, cash and other assets.
-The underlying funds include some of the firm's longtime winners, such as T. Rowe Price Growth Stock, Value and Mid-Cap Growth.
+The underlying funds include some of the firm's longtime winners, such as T. Rowe Price Growth Stock and Value.

 Schwab Monthly Income funds – there are three – launched in March 2008 and have been tweaked over time.
 Their main objective is to provide a monthly income stream, although payouts can vary from year to year, and even from month to month.